 The trouble with this is that, rather than truly attempting to locate a calm reaction inside yourself and reacting to your children’s strong emotions with empathy, being calm becomes a show of forcing down your feelings for the sake of appearances, rather than a true response.

 Anger, irritation, and stress are just a few of the emotions I’m talking about today.

-Because our brains are programmed to respond to the sentiments of those around us, it may be difficult to remain calm when our children are having difficulties.
+Because our brains are programmed to respond to the sentiments of those around us, it could be difficult to remain calm when our children are having difficulties.

-There’s good news if you’re having trouble controlling your rage.
+There’s good news if you’re having trouble controlling your anger.

 You’re not crazy, and you’re not alone.
 I’ll keep my word.

-Right now, I want to inform you that it’s fine to be furious or irritated since acknowledging these feelings has advantages.
+Right now, I want to inform you that it’s fine to be angry or irritated since acknowledging these feelings has advantages.

-Yes, I just claimed that being furious isn’t a negative thing and that it doesn’t automatically make you a poor parent.
+Yes, I just claimed that being angry isn’t a negative thing and that it doesn’t automatically make you a poor parent.

 Emotions are advantageous because they provide information.

 Consider them to be information highways with carloads of data.